srid2701/srid2701.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a first-year at Yale University studying physics.
+I am usually working on random side projects and have worked with a variety of telescopes in the past.

 My academic interests are in applied statistics and cosmology.
 In highschool, I was a USA International Astronomy Olympiad team member (Honorable Mention) and radio astronomy researcher.

-I strongly believe in physics outreach as a tool for mending educational inequalities.
-I like to bike, cook Tex-Mex, and stargaze.
 You can read my CV {{% staticref "files/SriCV.pdf" %}}here{{% /staticref %}}.

+I enjoy reading, biking, trying to improve the world, and stargazing.